A person's ruin or downfall

 “As he passed through the doorway and entered the vestibule, he carelessly tossed his hat to the coat rack beside the door and then proceeded to loosen his cravat and undo the buttons of his jacket.”

-Present participle for cause the downfall or ruin of
+Present participle for to cause the downfall or ruin of

 “It was his craving for status that was eventually to help undo him.”

-Present participle for to divest or deprive of confidence or courage
+Present participle for to completely destroy or devastate

 Present participle for to be victorious over